 Troubling Days, Not the End of Days

-By Sara Badr, Associate Director of Events and Activations
+By Sara Badr, Director of Events and Activations

 During difficult times, it’s easy to lose sight of the bigger picture, it’s easy to feel lost and resort back to our fight or flight instincts.
 It’s important to remember, thing’s aren’t black or white, there are countless shades of grey in between and finding the right one is what gets us to the other end with as much grace fathomable.
 Caution, over paranoia.
 Empathy, over stress.
 Acceptance over out-casting.
 Development over submission.
 Love over fear.

 Amidst the current COVID-19 circumstances the world faces, governments and individuals play their part through committing to their own safety as well as everyone else’s.
 Below are a few suggestions on how we can take charge of our attitude and outlook on everything, and do our part to do more good than harm.

 Russell Crowe in ‘A Beautiful Mind’ puts it elegantly: “The best outcome comes from everyone in the group doing what’s best for themselves, and the group”.
 Knowing what we do about the COVID-19, it is clear that taking care of yourself first, is the best way to take care of others.
 Younger generations may feel their immune system can handle it, however their silver haired loved ones at home are more prone to the consequences, which is why it’s important to adhere to the WHO health suggestions and government lock downs and quarantine.
 Sacrifice today for a better tomorrow.